Patient Education & Engagement

 12:46 Dr Mayer Davidson: Alright, well, the fasting blood sugar is one.
 There are two others, one of which is something called an oral glucose tolerance test, which very few physicians do anymore because it’s very inconvenient for patients.
 The test is used in addition to the fasting glucose is one called the hemoglobin A1c.
 This is a test that tells you what the average glucose has been over the past three to four months, and if that test is above 6.5% or the fasting glucose is over 126 milligrams per deciliter, that is diagnostic of diabetes.

 13:26 Pamela D. Wilson: You know, we are all told by the healthcare system to maintain a healthy way, eat good foods, and to exercise.
-And I think that we get tired of hearing that because there’s no health consequences.
+And I think that we get tired of hearing that because there are no health consequences.
 So for diabetes, what should people know about the short-term consequences and then the longer-term consequences?

 13:46 Dr. Mayer Davidson: Well, in terms of whether you’re going to get diabetes or not, obesity is a very strong warning system.
 Unfortunately, 40% of our population is obese nowadays, and that is a tremendous risk factor for diabetes.
-In addition, if you have a family member with diabetes, what we call a first-degree relative, it’s a mother, father, or siblings or a child that really increases your risk.
+In addition, if you have a family member with diabetes, what we call a first-degree relative, it’s a mother, father, siblings, or a child that really increases your risk.
 Now, once you get diabetes, then the complications are related to three things.
-One are high glucoses over a long period of time, and the hemoglobin A1c is the test that tells you how bad you are, or how good you are in that regard.
-Blood pressure is another one, and the third one is something called the bad cholesterol, the low-density lipoprotein, so it’s LDL cholesterol.
+One is high glucose over a long period of time, and the hemoglobin A1c is the test that tells you how bad you are, or how good you are in that regard.
+Blood pressure is another one, and the third one is something called bad cholesterol, the low-density lipoprotein, so it’s LDL cholesterol.
 So A1c, blood pressure, and LDL cholesterol are the three things we need to follow and to reduce down toward normal in order to avoid the complications of diabetes.

 15:00 Pamela D. Wilson: And to your point a lot of people have diabetes and they don’t know it.
 But if they don’t go to the doctor regularly to get these blood tests, that’s probably why they never find out, is that, do you find that to be very common?

 15:13 Dr. Mayer Davidson: Unfortunately, yes.
-And as the glucoses are high over those years before they find out, it causes the damage that when they’re first diagnosed, they’re at a tremendous increased risk for those complications.
+And as the glucoses are high over those years before they find out, it causes the damage that when they’re first diagnosed, they’re at tremendous increased risk for those complications.

-15:29 Pamela D. Wilson: And so, somebody comes they have the A1c, their blood pressure’s high, they have that cholesterol, they may think that, “Oh my gosh, I’m eating too much sugar.” [chuckle] What are the most common misperceptions people have about why they get diabetes?
+15:29 Pamela D. Wilson: And so, somebody comes they have the A1c, their blood pressure’s high, they have that cholesterol, they may think that “Oh my gosh, I’m eating too much sugar.” [chuckle] What are the most common misperceptions people have about why they get diabetes?

 16:46 Pamela D. Wilson: You mentioned medication, so if somebody has diabetes, is it normally a pill first, or where does the insulin come in?

 16:53 Dr. Mayer Davidson: It’s usually a pill first.
 So what happens is this, about 5% of people have what we call Type 1 Diabetes, and they have to have insulin.
 About 90% have something called Type 2 diabetes, and when they are first diagnosed, they’ve already lost about 50% of their ability to secrete insulin.
 And over time unfortunately that goes down and down and down regardless of what we do.
-So initially, one pill is fine, and then subsequent to that we need two pills and then maybe even three pills or four pills and eventually there is not enough insulin being produced by the pancreas so that patients need insulin and currently about 30% of people with diabetes needs insulin.
+So initially, one pill is fine, and then subsequent to that we need two pills and then maybe even three pills or four pills and eventually there is not enough insulin being produced by the pancreas so patients need insulin and currently about 30% of people with diabetes needs insulin.

 17:41 Pamela D. Wilson: And to your point, and I’ve heard this so many times, “Well, I feel good, so I don’t need to take the pills.”
-It’s so important to do that, so that you don’t need to take, right, the second pill, the third pill, and then end up on insulin.
+It’s so important to do that so that you don’t need to take, right, the second pill, the third pill, and then end up on insulin.

 17:52 Dr. Mayer Davidson: Well, you hit the nail on the head.
-If one pill’s not doing it and you don’t take another pill or a third bill, and your sugar stay very high, you’re going to be in trouble eventually.
+If one pill’s not doing it and you don’t take another pill or a third bill, and your sugar stays very high, you’re going to be in trouble eventually.

 18:04 Pamela D. Wilson: Okay, we are going to continue our conversation with Dr. Mayer Davidson and the topic of diabetes prevention and management after this break.
-Please share The Caring Generation with family, friends, co-workers, and everybody that you know so that we can become more informed to avoid surprises about health like we are talking tonight with diabetes and all the consequences.
+Please share The Caring Generation with family, friends, co-workers, and everybody that you know so that we can become more informed to avoid surprises about health like we are talking about tonight about diabetes and all the consequences.
 I’m Pamela D. Wilson, your host, you are listening live, on The Caring Generation on the BBM Global Network Channel 100 and TuneIn Radio.
 Remember to tune to your favorite podcast sites Apple, Google, Spreaker, Spotify, Pandora, iHeart Radio, Stitcher, Castbox, SoundCloud, and more to listen to replays of this show and all the other past shows.
 We’ll be right back after the break.

 21:10 Pamela D. Wilson: This is Pamela D Wilson caregiving expert, I’m your host, we’re back to continue our conversation about diabetes prevention and management, with Dr. Mayer Davidson.
 Dr. Mayer Davidson before the break, we were talking about the measures — the A1c the blood pressure, the bad cholesterol.
-If somebody has that and are diagnosed and they’re taking pills, how often would they need to come see you or another doctor to maintain checkups?
+If somebody has that and is diagnosed and they’re taking pills, how often would they need to come to see you or another doctor to maintain checkups?

 21:36 Dr. Mayer Davidson: It depends on what those levels are.
 Assuming that those levels are in target, they could come every three months, but until they become in target, then they may need to come more frequently, especially in terms of the glucose depending on what the medication is, they may have to come every couple of weeks initially, after that, they can come every month, or two, and eventually, once they get towards the target, they can come every three months.